Dimension theory of Non-Autonomous iterated function systems: Non-autonomous iterated function systems

 $(1)$ $\dimh E^\w = s_A$ if $s_A \leq d$,

 $(2)$ $\mathcal{L}^d(E^\omega)>0$ if $s_A>d$.

 \end{thm}

-Finally, we explore the lower box-counting dimension of self-affine Moran sets.
-Under open projection condition, we show that $s_A$ is a lower bound for the lower box dimension. \begin{thm} Let $E$ the self-affine Moran set given by ~\eqref{attractor} with the open projection condition satisfied.
+Finally, we explore the lower box-counting dimension of non-autonomous affine sets.
+Under open projection condition, we show that $s_A$ is a lower bound for the lower box dimension. \begin{thm} Let $E$ be the non-autonomous affine set given by ~\eqref{attractor} with the open projection condition satisfied.
 Suppose that there exists $c>0$ such that for all $(d-1)$-dimensional subspaces $\Theta$ and all $\bu\in \Sigma^*$.
 Then

 \end{thm}